Managing prices under an ETS

 National floor prices – the role of taxes

-The decrease in emissions of 100 million tonnes from reduced coal burn resulted in a net fall in emissions over the period around 60 million tonnes p.a. taking account increased emissions from burning additional gas.
-The attribution of three quarters of this reduction as attributable to carbon price support implies around 45 million tonnes p.a. of net emission reductions is attributable to carbon price support.
-This is equivalent to about 10% of total UK GHG’s.
+The net fall in emissions over the period (shown as the dashed blue line on chart) was smaller, at around 70 million tonnes p.a. [iii] This is because generation from coal was largely displaced by generation from gas.
+The attribution of three quarters of this 70 million tonnes as due to carbon price support implies around 50 million tonnes p.a. of net emission reductions due to the carbon price.
+This is equivalent to a reduction of more than 10% of total UK GHGs.
+The UK tax has thus proved highly effective in reducing emissions.

-There is a standard objection to a floor in one country is that it does not change of the overall cap at an EU level so does not decrease emissions.
+There is a standard objection to a floor in one country under the EUETS is that it does not change of the overall cap at an EU level so, it is said, does not decrease emissions.
 However this does not hold under the present conditions of the EUETs, and is unlikely to do so in any case.
-A review of the reasons that emissions reductions from national measures such as the UK carbon price floor do reduce total cumulative emissions over time is provided here:
+A review of how emissions reductions from national measures, such as the UK carbon price floor, do in fact reduce total cumulative emissions over time is provided here: